Mav55/scans/README.md

 =================

 ## Background
-CloudSploit scans is an open-source project designed to allow detection of security risks in an AWS account.
-These scripts are designed to run against an AWS account and return a series of potential misconfigurations and security risks.
+CloudSploit scans is an open-source project designed to allow detection of security risks in cloud infrastructure accounts.
+These scripts are designed to return a series of potential misconfigurations and security risks.

 ## SaaS Product